jdbowman/dora-experimental/dora-service/README.md

 Dependencies are given in requirements.txt.
 All but smbus2 are part of the standard KubOS linux build.

-## To install the service on a BBB running KubOS:
+## Installation onto a BBB running KubOS:

 1. Download and install the python-smbus2 package on the BBB.
 KubOS does not include PIP so install this package by unpacking it and then from inside its top directory calling: _python setup.py install_
 2. Copy this directory (dora-service) to /home/system/usr/bin on the BBB